automationiberia/superadmin/README.md

 1. The flow starts when configuration files are modified or added to an Organization git repository in the Development branch.
 2. An event is generated in the SCM when a commit has been made and the changes has been uploaded to the git repository.
-3. The git event has been send through a git webhook payload, with all the information related to the commit: Files and its path that were add, modified or deleted, organization from where the changes has being made, etc.
+3. The git event has been send through a git webhook payload, with all the information related to the commit: Files and its path that were add, modified or deleted, organization from where the changes has been made, etc.
 4. A Workflow Job Template is being used to capture the data that has been sent from the git webhook payload and execute two tasks:
   - Project sync, which will do a git clone, and depending on whether it needs to download any collections or roles that it doesn't have in the execution environment, it will do so at this point.
   - The data sent through the payload is processed and converted into yaml/json format to be added as Extra Vars in the Job_Template object.